The Brand Continuum

 Key issue: overload.

-Risk: very high; collapse becomes likely if uncorrected.
+Risk: very high; containment failure becomes likely if uncorrected.

 Volatile

-These seven zones aren’t aspirational categories.
-They’re the behavioural states an organisation naturally occupies as the proportion between activation and understanding changes.
-You don’t choose your zone.
-Your behaviour places you there.
+These seven zones are naturally occupied by the brand as the proportion between activation and understanding changes.
+Your behaviour selects the zone.

-And once the structure is visible, the next question follows logically:
+And once the zonal structure is visible, the next question follows logically:

 Can the organisation return from where it is, or will movement push it further out of proportion?